ayberkarpaci/DSA210-Project/README.md

 Compare AI ROI across sectors using clustering techniques.

 ### 5️⃣ Strategic Recommendations
-Develop frameworks for optimizing AI investment portfolios.
+Develop frameworks for optimizing trader transactions according to AI investment news.
-Create sector-specific guidelines for maximizing valuation growth.
+Create company-specific guidelines for maximizing valuation growth considering AI investments.

 ---

-## Conclusion
+## Project Objective 🎯
-By the end of this study, I aim to answer:
-#### ✔ Does AI investment directly boost company valuation?
+This study aims to empirically investigate how AI-related news and announcements influence market behavior, particularly focusing on short-term financial indicators.
+Rather than assuming AI investment increases firm value, this analysis takes a data-driven approach to test the real market effects of AI developments.
+Specifically, the study seeks to answer the following questions:
+### 🔍 Key Research Questions
-#### ✔ How does market sentiment amplify or diminish financial outcomes?
+#### ✔ Does market sentiment around AI announcements influence short-term stock returns or volatility?
+→ Explores whether positive or negative news articles lead to measurable return differences and how they affect market stability.
+#### ✔ Do AI announcements increase abnormal stock price movements (CAR)?
+→ Tests whether AI-related company announcements are associated with significant abnormal returns in the days following the news.
+#### ✔ Does market volatility increase after AI-related news events?
+→ Evaluates whether investor uncertainty or trading activity rises in response to AI developments.
-#### ✔ Which industries show the highest ROI from AI adoption?
+#### ✔ Are there differences in how companies benefit from AI announcements?
-#### ✔ What investment thresholds trigger measurable valuation changes?

-This analysis will empower businesses to make evidence-based AI investment decisions, balancing innovation with financial sustainability.
-The findings will also provide investors with actionable insights for evaluating AI-driven companies.

-#### 🚀 By merging financial analytics with AI adoption trends, this project aims to decode the complex relationship between technological investment and market success.
+→ Compares company-level responses to AI news to detect any firm-specific market advantages.

+### 🧠 Broader Goal
+#### By combining sentiment analysis, event study methodology, and financial modeling, this project aims to uncover the true market response to AI narratives—separating substance from hype.
+The goal is to help investors identify realistic AI-driven opportunities and guide businesses toward strategic, impact-driven AI communication.